drewsimkins/drewsimkins/README.md

 ### Hi there 👋

+I'm Drew, a backend developer located in the North of England.
+Got almost 10 years of experience working in C++, C#, Java, Kotlin & Others

 <!--
 **drewsimkins/drewsimkins** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.